jaymin316/TemperatureConverterEngine/README.md

 **Converter (.Net Core) - Backend Project**
  - Open **Converter.sln** in Visual Studio 2019.
  - Build and Run the solution
  - Leave the solution running
+ - Go to TemperatureConverterUI repo to see instructions on how to Run UI and utilize this backend solution.